icefelt/flask_prometheus/README.md

 |400 or 500 errors | Database severs are refusing connections|
 |application response times slow | AWS SNS queue is not decreasing fast enough |

 There are two main paradigms most monitoring services belong.
 These are services that either pull or push.
 Knowing whether pull or push is a better choice for a particluar situation is valuable.
-Noah et al. have examples with **Graphite and StatsD for push** and **Prometheus for pull.**
+Noah et al. have examples with **Graphite and StatsD for Push** and **Prometheus for Pull.**

-Graphite does not collect data, StatsD pushes the metrics via TCP or UDP, and Python has instrumentation options that allow us to aggregrate metrics over UDP and ship them to graphite.
+Graphite does not collect data.
+StatsD pushes the metrics via TCP or UDP, and Python has instrumentation options that allow us to aggregrate metrics over UDP and ship them to graphite.

 **Prometheus is a great choice for short-lived data or data that frequently changes; whereas Graphite is better suited for long-term historical information.**